 - identifying major trends and themes as well as strengths, weaknesses, opportunities and threats

-- writing a sentence for every major point you uncover (to help you gain an accurate picture of what the key points and opinions are), and listing them according to the number of times the point appears.
+- writing a sentence for every major point you uncover (to help you gain an accurate picture of what the key points and opinions are), and grouping core themes together.

 Interpreting the data

 Interpreting or analysing the results you have gained is a key step to getting the most from your market research.
-It is essential to gain a thorough understanding of what your research is saying – as you may get some unexpected results.
+At this point you are aiming to get a thorough understanding of what your research is saying – you may get some unexpected results.
 Be open with your interpretation and try not to be influenced by your bias.

 As you review your information and start to interpret what it means for you, consider whether you have gathered enough data to give you conclusive results.
 You may need to do further research to reach a conclusion.